CZ-NIC/knot-resolver/modules/predict/README.rst

 		}
 	}

-Defaults are 15 minutes window, 6 hours period.
+Defaults are as above: 15 minutes window, 6 hours period.

-.. tip:: Use period 0 to turn off prediction and just do prefetching of expiring records.
-    That works even without the :ref:`stats <mod-stats>` module.

-.. note:: Otherwise this module requires :ref:`stats <mod-stats>` module and loads it if not present.

 Exported metrics
 ----------------